tomasmcguinness/dotnet-passbook/README.md

 The solution requires .Net 4.5 and Visual Studio 2012 or higher.

+Port to .NET Standard is in the works.
+There is a branch called port-to-dotnet-standard, which I'm working on.

 ## Certificates

 Before you run the PassGenerator, you need to ensure you have all the necessary certificates installed.
 There are two required.